 - You have a younger spouse or a child reliant on your group coverage.
 Your retirement plan has better coverage than you can get from Medicare.

-Even if you’re healthy, it’s wise to seek the advice of a licensed agent that specializes in Medicare coverage.
+Even if you’re healthy, it’s wise to seek the advice of a licensed agent specializing in Medicare coverage.

 Because of the potential penalties, the choice to delay Medicare coverage is not one to take lightly.
 Luckily, we have licensed insurance agents that can arm you with the facts you need to confidently come to the right conclusion for your personal situation.